 Definitely not.
 I speak fluent English, French and a little bit of German.

-The range of waters present in our area includes many types of rivers and lake.
+The range of waters present in our area includes many types of rivers and lakes.
 Unless the weather has been so bad for many days, there is also a second chance which will be decided together to your best satisfaction.

 Of course you can but if you are not familiar with local rules and have little knowledge of the territory, this might be hard.
 Tuscia and Central Italy offer so many fishing (and tourism) opportunities that a do-it-yourself holiday would be a very hard and incomplete task.
 Last but not least, fishing regulations can vary from river to river.